Skip to main content

 If a grant application is funded, the Grant Manager must forward the Award Documents along with approved Grant Planning & Proposal Request form to the Finance Department (Finance).
 Award Documents may include Grant Award Notice (GAN), a list of reporting requirements, and a grant agreement.

-The Grant Manager completes the grant acceptance process by completing a grant summary for inclusion in the Board of Trustees report; once approved by the Cabinet member, the grant summary should be provided to the President’s Office.
+Once a grant is awarded and accepted, the Grant Manager must prepare summary of the grant for inclusion in the Board of Trustees report; once approved by the Cabinet member, the grant summary should be provided to the President’s Office.

 Grant Manager Responsibilities